Things to Consider When Creating A Logo

 We'll assume you already have your company's vision and goals in mind as well as the kind of message you'd like your logo to convey to your audience and potential customers.
 Some other things to consider when creating a logo are:

-1. Image size/resolution: It's easier to downsize an image's resolution from say 4k to 2k but the reverse is much harder and often imperfect as the image loses its quality with the software trying to fill in what's missing.
+- The best image size/resolution: Remember this, it's easier to downsize an image's resolution from 4k to 2k.
+The reverse is much harder and often imperfect as the image loses its quality with the software trying to fill in what's missing.
 So you want to think ahead and make sure your logo and all its variations are at least 500px to you can always go lower.
 For reference, you can see how large a 500px image looks like here.
 A safe resolution to start from would be 512 pixels.

-3. Image Format (File Type): This one's easy, PNG and SVG.
-SVG tends to be a premium feature since it's used by web developers and graphic designers due to its inherent advantage of being easy to scale up or down.
-Unfortunately, this leaves PNG as the only option but if you took our advice in 1 & 2, this should be a problem for you at this point.
+- Image Formats (File Type): This one's easy, they're PNG and SVG.
+SVG tends to come at a premium in most logo design tools since it's used by web developers and graphic designers due to its inherent advantage of being easy to scale up or down.
+Unfortunately, this leaves PNG as the only option but if you took our advice in 1 & 2, this shouldn't be a problem for you.
 Why PNG though?
 Simple, it leaves your background transparent so that it doesn't clash with the design where you're trying to upload it.

-4. The reverse logo: I like to call this the "dark mode" version of your logo and every brand needs to have one handy.
+- The reverse logo: I like to call this the "dark mode" version of your logo; every brand needs one handy.
 In most cases, you just need to swap the colours in the logo if it's simple enough.
-Your logo is going to uploaded to websites and social media apps like Braiders Near Me, Facebook, Google Merchant Center, etc. Unlike your own website where you're in control of the colours and styling, that's not the case for third-party applications and as such in the event that you're using an app that makes use of darker backgrounds and lighter text or vice versa, having a reverse version of your logo could make the difference between an appealing fit or a look that says "as a business, we don't even have time to take care of our appearance".
-And if you're a salon owner or beauty professional on Braiders Near Me, you know your client won't appreciate that.
+Your logo will be uploaded to websites and social media apps like Braiders Near Me, Facebook, Google Merchant Center, etc. Unlike your website where you're in control of the colours and styling, that's not the case for third-party applications and as such if you're using an app that makes use of darker backgrounds and lighter text or vice versa, having a reverse version of your logo could make the difference between an appealing fit or a look that says "as a business, we don't even have time to take care of our appearance".
+And if you're a salon owner or beauty professional on Braiders Near Me, you know your clients won't appreciate that.

 We hope these pointers helped you in how to create a logo for your business/brand.
 If you're looking for tools that can help, check out our article on our top 3 free logo-generation tools.